While Selenium IDE has been popular in the automated testing world, most teams using Selenium run into these problems:

 Katalon offers cross-browser testing on Chrome (58+), Firefox (56+), Safari (9+), Microsoft Edge, Linux, and Internet Explorer (9+).

 Test cases run in parallel, giving you extra-fast results, and you can run these tests on the latest version of all major desktop browsers.
-Even on this free plan, you can get support via chat and email.

 The free version of Cypress allows for multiple tests to be run at once, test debugging through screenshots and manual editing, API integration, analytical reporting, and community support.
 You can have 3 users and get up to 500 test results per month.